TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/islogicalserverdisabled.md

 <!--issueDescription-->
 The server <!--$ServerName-->ServerName <!--/$ServerName--> experienced connectivity issues due to an issue with your billing information.

 This issue may have occured due an issue with your spending limit, billing information, or subscription status.
-Please review your account details and latest invoice for further information.
+For further information, please review your account details and latest invoice.
 <!--/issueDescription-->

 ## **Recommended Documents**